junproger/todoapp/README.md

 # todoapp
 Simple ToDo List JQuery
 (Using localStorage)

-2021.12.06 fix event keydown
-replace event keydown on event onchange
+2022.02.24 fix bug with extract data from local storage